 Companies that are conquering the super bank

 In the UK, the super bank that is rising above all others is Monzo.
-In 2017, Monzo launched a coral-coloured card and an easy-to-use mobile app that grabbed the attention of millennials across London.
-You could barely go to a bar, or tap into the underground without seeing a colourful card around you.
+In 2017, Monzo launched a coral-colored card and an easy-to-use mobile app that grabbed the attention of millennials across London.
+You could barely go to a bar, or tap into the underground without seeing a colorful card around you.
 Now the digital bank is well-established and able to secure its top position in the market, it is planning to expand.
 Monzo’s goal is to become a super bank, providing customers with a range of easy-to-use services to reduce the stress that comes with financial chores.

 These services include helping customers with finding the best energy deals, getting better savings rates or managing their finances more efficiently.
 In order to be able to offer all of these services, Monzo partners with other service providers and gains commission from them every time a Monzo customer purchases a product through the app.
 Its energy switching service launched in May and based on its success, Monzo’s founder expects this revenue stream to account for 80% of all the business’ revenue.
 Increasingly more digital banks are following this path.